Beauty to Glorify

-Coffee hour is an informal time after the 10:00am service held outside on the patio or in the fellowship hall where coffee and light refreshments are served.
-There is an online sign-up process for coffee hour on the home page where you can assist with putting the tent up and handing out water.
+Social hour is an informal time after the 10:00am service held outside on the patio or in the fellowship hall.
+Bring your own coffee!
+There is an online sign-up process for social hour on the home page where you can assist with putting the tent up and handing out water.
 Click on the "sign up here" button on the right hand side.
-There is always a need for parishioners to take a turn providing refreshments.
 You can also team up with someone else.

-For more information on coffee hour, contact Penny Neil.
+For more information on social hour, contact Penny Neil.